Differentially Private Equilibrium Finding in Polymatrix Games: Conclusion and Limitations

-This paper shows the necessary conditions to find the equilibria of polymatrix games with DP guarantees.
-Moreover, to justify the conditions, we propose an algorithm to find the equilibria with DP guarantees under the conditions.
+This paper shows necessary conditions to find the equilibria of polymatrix games with DP guarantees.
+Moreover, we propose an algorithm to find the equilibria with DP guarantees under the conditions.
 Moreover, as the number of players in the game increases, the algorithm will gradually achieve perfect accuracy and DP guarantees.
+Lastly, we provide empirical evidence to justify the algorithm in \Cref{section:experiments}.
+Currently, our framework is specified for polymatrix games.
+Therefore, an interesting future direction is to extend it to other games, such as normal-form games and extensive-form games.